salujajaskeerat/ELP305-TribeD-documentation/index.md

 5. Comes with premium MC4 connectors and 1000mm DC cable that ensures a secure and safe connection
 6. These Solar Panels offer high torsion resistance against wind and snow loads due to their silver anodized aluminium frame

+Fig 6:
 !["Solar Panel"](./Images/Single%20solar%20panel.jpg "Solar Panel")

 ### 7.2.1.
 Solar panel Connection

 We have to connect two solar panels in series and three such connections parallel.
 We need at least two solar panels in series because the total voltage generated by the solar panels must be significantly higher than battery voltage for efficient performance.
-We have one solar panel rated at a 24V operating point, but this might decrease depending on the production or temperature.
+We have one solar panel rated at a 24 V operating point, but this might decrease depending on the production or temperature.
 Hence, we keep two panels in series to ensure the panel voltage is higher than the battery voltage.
 However, we also need these panels in parallel so that the performance of 1 panel does not affect the performance of all other solar panels.

 ## 7.3.
 Off-Grid Solar Inverter